 Probably because this exotic Amazonian food is largely unknown in the modern era.
 In fact, if you do a search on the NIH’s PubMed database, you will only get 2 results for Theobroma bicolor (the scientific name of the tree) and they’re related to agriculture, not papers about human health.

 Yet even with zero clinical data on macambo, there are some concrete things to suggest it may have potential.

 For one, it contains the same alkaloid found in cacao beans – theobromine – which is known for having nootropic benefits similar to caffeine.
 Research suggests that theobromine may stimulate greater alertness, energy, and a sense of well-being in some people (2).

-In the Nov/Dec 2016 issue of the Brazilian Journal of Pharmacognosy, on pages 665 through 798, they published research about the antioxidant and anti-proliferative (anti-cancer) effects of Peruvian medicinal plants.
+In a 2016 issue of the Brazilian Journal of Pharmacognosy, on pages 665 through 798, they published research about the antioxidant and anti-proliferative (anti-cancer) effects of Peruvian medicinal plants.

 One of those listed in the research happened to be this white cocoa bean.
 Not to be confused with the other white cacao known as pure nacional, which is the world’s rarest chocolate (we will discuss that too in a minute).

 To put that in perspective, the ORAC for maca root – another alleged superfood from South America – is only 6,100.

 That means macambo is about 300% higher than maca.